EskimoBear/cress-ruby/README.md

 eson-ruby
 =======

-[eson](https://github.com/EskimoBear/eson) compiler implemented in ruby.
+[eson](https://github.com/EskimoBear/eson) compiler implemented in Ruby.

 ##Compiling
 To compile an eson file call the `compile` method with the file path of the eson program.